Skip to content

 BASEMIND_GUARD=redirect # block instead of nudge

-When an agent reaches for a built-in Grep/Glob-style search, Guard gently redirects it to the matching basemind tool (workspace_grep for patterns, search_symbols for names, find_references for call sites).
+When an agent reaches for a built-in Grep/Glob-style search, Guard gently redirects it to the matching basemind mode (code grep for patterns, code symbols for names, code references for call sites).
 Set redirect to block the command instead of nudging.

 Terminal window